 - Group Rate for the Double Team at the event hotel

-- Support cars for the Double Team on event day, 3 to 4 cars drove the past 2 years
+- Support cars for the Double Team on event day, 3 to 4 cars typically support the team.

 - Dozens of hours of comradery with fellow Double Team members